Natural Tips for Controlling Blood Sugar After Eating

 I hope you guys find these tips useful.
 If you have any questions, feel free to contact me here.
 I try to respond to everyone, though sometimes I’m busy and can’t.
 I also want to invite you guys to check out my Causes or Cures podcast if you haven’t yet.
 I spend a lot of time searching for guests who are not only experts and seasoned researchers on timely health and wellness topics, but folks who I know will provide value to my listeners.
 I’m in the process of editing two great podcasts on supplement ingredients, contaminants and effectiveness that you don’t want to miss.
 For example, if you’re interested in low-carb diets, I recently featured a nephrologist who published a paper on the long-term evidence for the Keto diet.
 But fair warning: He wasn’t that enthusiastic about it!

-Also, if you get the chance, I’d love for you to read my new satire, Yours in Wellness, Krystal Heeling.
+Also, if you get the chance, I’d love for you to read or listen to my new satire, Yours in Wellness, Krystal Heeling.
 It’s a parody on everything I think is wrong with the business of wellness…which is fueled by what is wrong with Big Pharma.
 I think you’ll get a kick out of it, one way or another.
 It’s also available as an audiobook.
 The narrator, Ellen Cohn, did a fantastic job with it.
 If you don’t have a sense of humor, don’t read it.

 And, again, if you enjoy the darker reads, check out Manic Kingdom. ;)